sjbennett123/polarlarp/content/rules/rulebook/_index.md

 ### Limited Reset

 Some chapters offer an additional reset of times-per-day skills at 6 AM.
 These are called “limited resets” and do not refresh craft/production skills, formal magic skills, Cantrips, or magic items.
 Information on whether or not your local NERO Chapter is using the Limited Reset rule will be available on their web site, at the event, and often announced at the Opening Ceremonies of the event.

+### Meditation

+Any character may Meditate to regain use of “times per day” or “expendable” skills that were blocked by the Return <type> monster ability.
+To Meditate, the player must role-play deep concentration for 60 seconds, during which time they may perform no other actions including speaking, moving, or the use of any in-game skills, items or abilities.
+At the end of the meditation the character regains any skills or abilities lost to the effect “Return <type>.”
+Only character skills and abilities may be regained by Meditating. (not Magic Items, Scrolls, Alchemy, etc.) A spell-casting character may also Meditate to regain spells that missed a legal target.
+At the end of the meditation, the character regains the use of any thrown spells that failed to hit a valid target, as well as all spells, skills and abilities lost to the Return <type> effect.
+Spell casters should not use the Meditate ability to intentionally miss their targets in an attempt to cause confusion for the NPCs.
+“Decoy” spells that are intentionally thrown away from the target should not be regained by Meditate.
+In effect, you can only get your spells back from Meditate if you were actually attempting to hit your target and missed.
+Spells negated by defenses (ex.
+Dodge, Phase, and Resist) cannot be meditated back.

 ## The Skill System